dsapandora/ar_drone_wrapper/README.md

 ROS Package for PARROT AR DRONE 1.0

-I will explain soon how it works, this ros package is intend to be used for ROS MELODIC. and is based in https://github.com/venthur/python-ardrone project
+I will explain soon how it works, this ros package is intend to be used for ROS MELODIC. and is based in https://github.com/venthur/python-ardrone proje

+To install go to your ROS src folder an clone de REPOSITORY.

+Proceed to create a virtualenv env and source from it

+Then install the python requeriments, After that you can compile the project

+This project will need to be in the virtual env to work properly

 The library  ffmpeg need to be installed to be able to receive the Drone Camera Image
 ```